 We recognize that standardized tests do not always accurately reflect a student's knowledge and skills.
-While we have the opportunity to see first hand how much our children are learning, testing creates an avenue with which OGCS, Inc. Student/Parent/Guardian Handbook & Annual Notices Page 12 of 90 09/29/2022 we can demonstrate to the California Department of Education, to the Western Association of Schools and Colleges, and to the public what we already know to be true.
+While we have the opportunity to see first hand how much our children are learning, testing creates an avenue with which we can demonstrate to the California Department of Education, to the Western Association of Schools and Colleges, and to the public what we already know to be true.